darrida-old/cli-money-tool/README.md

 Note: this is very much in progress

-- This tool allows the import and manipulation of data from CSV files exported from financial institutions
+This CLI allows the import and exploration of data from CSV files exported from financial institutions